ndrake127/kMeans/README.md

 # kMeans
-I use k means clustering algorithm on images
+I use k means clustering algorithm on images to determine a representative color palette that can be used to regenerate the image composed of k colors

 To Do: